bucketeer-io/bucketeer-docs/docs/open-feature/react-native/index.md

 #### Configuration & Initialization

+> [!WARNING]
+> Make sure not to use defineConfig in the React Native environment, as it is not supported.

 Use `defineBKTConfigForReactNative` to create your configuration and set up the `OpenFeatureProvider`.
 Make sure to use the global `fetch` API.

 ```js showLineNumbers